mojaloop/participants-bc/Onboarding.md

 ## 4. Running Locally (dependencies inside of docker)

-In this method, we will run all of the core dependencies inside of docker containers, while running the `settlement-bc` server on your local machine.
+In this method, we will run all of the core dependencies inside of docker containers, while running the `participants-bc` server on your local machine.

 > Alternatively, you can run the `participants-bc` inside of `docker-compose` with the rest of the dependencies to make the setup a little easier: [Running Inside Docker](#5-running-inside-docker).